Mutant Enemy

 Its offices (made out of glass bricks) were on the lot of 20th Century Fox in Los Angeles, previously the home of Chris Carter's Ten Thirteen Productions.
 According to March 2006's issue of UK magazine The Word, the offices were closed not long after Angel was cancelled.

-Productions
+Filmography

-The following table lists the production credits of Mutant Enemy.
+The following table lists the production credits of Mutant Enemy:

 Name and logo

 Name

 The name "Mutant Enemy" is taken from the song "And You and I" by progressive rock band Yes, of whom Whedon is a professed fan: "There'll be no mutant enemy/we shall certify/political ends/as sad remains will die."
 (On the special features of the Buffy DVDs, Whedon also says in an interview that he called his typewriter "mutant enemy".)

 Original end-of-credits logo

 The company's end-of-credits logo and mascot is an intentionally poorly animated vampire monster cartoon figure crossing the screen from right to left and saying, "Grr.
 Argh."
 It was drawn and voiced by Whedon himself.
 In certain episodes of Buffy the animation was changed: